paulpatras/cac/README.md

 # CAC
 # Author: Paul Patras

-CAC is a Linux application that implements a centralized adaptive algorithm that can be deployed on commodity access points to optimise the throughput performance of WLANs based on the IEEE 802.11 technology.
+CAC is a Linux application that implements a centralized adaptive algorithm, which can be deployed on commodity access points to optimise the throughput performance of WLANs based on the IEEE 802.11 technology.